Passenger information

 Travelling with young children and prams

-Children five and under not attending school travel for free.
+Children 5 and under not attending school travel for free.

 When travelling with young children, consider: